 The email will answer most of your questions including how much a record expungement or sealing costs.
 If you still have questions I can discuss them over the phone with you (or by email if you are outside the United States).

 I have represented people in just about every county of Florida.
-I have appeared in courtrooms from Miami to Tampa to Jacksonville and everywhere in between.
 Each County has its unique quirks and procedures regarding the expungement process.
-Knowing these helps me facilitate this process.
-It doesn’t matter what county your arrest happened in, I can help you.

 Benefits of an Expunged Record